 - Blog posts

-- Either writing one for your website or another website
+- Either write one for your website or another website

 - Job postings